 - Cashing a check means you’ll get cash in hand.
-You can walk away with the full amount of the payment, and you’ll be able to spend that money immediately.
+You walk away with the full amount of the payment and can spend that money immediately.
 However, it's not always easy (or free).

 - Depositing a check means adding it to your account at a bank or credit union.
 You’ll be putting the money in a safe place and you won't have to worry about losing it.
-The bank might allow you to withdraw some (or all) of the check amount.
-However, you might need to wait a few days before having access to the full amount.
+The bank might allow you to withdraw some (or all) of the check amount, but sometimes you might need to wait a few days before having access to all of it.

-If you just want to deposit the check so that your bank starts processing the payment as soon as possible, you don’t need to wait to make the deposit, and most banks and credit unions allow you to deposit checks with your mobile device anytime, so you could deposit your check from your couch in the middle of the night if you wanted.
+If you just want to deposit the check so that your bank starts processing the payment as soon as possible, you don’t need to wait.
+Most banks and credit unions allow you to deposit checks with your mobile device anytime, so you could deposit your check from your couch in the middle of the night if you wanted.

 Try Visiting the Check-Writer’s Bank

 The safest and fastest way to get cash is to take your check to the check writer's bank.
 That’s the bank or credit union that holds the check writer's funds, and you can get the money out of the check writer’s account and into your hands instantly at that bank.
-If you go to any other bank (or check-cashing facility) you can’t be 100 percent certain that the check is good.
-Meaning, the funds are actually there.
+If you go to any other bank, you can’t be completely certain that the check is good and the funds are in the check writer's account.

-Start by looking for the bank's name or logo on the front of the check.
-You don’t necessarily have to go to the same branch that the check writer uses, it can be any branch of the same bank.
-Be sure to bring identification that matches the name written on the check.
+You can find the bank's name or logo on the front of the check.
+You don’t have to go to the same branch the check writer uses; you can visit any branch of the same bank.
+Be sure to bring identification and be sure it matches the name written on the check.

-If you don’t have an account at that bank, you may need to pay a modest fee to get the check cashed.
+If you don’t have an account at that bank, you may need to pay a modest fee of a few dollars to get the check cashed.
 You might even find that the bank refuses to cash the check for you because you’re not a customer.
-Also, depending on the size of the check, you may not be able to cash the check because some banks have a limit on how much cash they can dispense.
-It will help if you go to one of the bank's larger branches which usually have more funds available.
+Also, depending on the size of the check, you may not be able to cash it because some banks have a limit on how much cash they can dispense.
+It will help if you go to one of the bank's larger branches, which usually have more funds available.

 Try Your Own Bank

-Your own bank or credit union may be a good option, assuming that:
+Your own bank or credit union may be a good option for cashing a check, assuming that:

 Your bank should cash the check for free because you’re a customer.
 However, it will take several days for the check to clear, so you won’t know right away if the check is going to bounce.
 In most cases, banks allow you to take up to $200 immediately or within one business day, assuming nothing seems fishy.
-However, you’ll have to repay that money plus fees (usually about $15) if it turns out that the check has bounced.
+However, you’ll have to repay that money plus a fee (which can be $25 or $30) if it turns out that the check has bounced.

 Retailers and Check-Cashing Stores

-If your bank won't cash the check, if your bank is closed, or your bank won’t give you more than $200 in cash, you can try to get cash at a retailer.
+If your bank is closed, won't cash the check, or won’t give you more than $200 in cash, you can try to get cash at a retailer.
 You’ll have the most success with a government-issued or payroll check, but you may be able to cash small personal checks as well.

-Big-box stores and convenience stores often cash checks for a modest fee—usually a couple of dollars.
+Big-box stores, grocery stores, and convenience stores often cash checks for a modest fee—usually a couple of dollars.
 They usually cap the amount of personal checks they'll cash at $50 or $100; Kmart is unique in that it lets you cash personal checks up to $500, and charges no fee at all in some states and only a dollar in others.
 Most retailers stick to government checks, payroll checks, and money orders.

-If you receive a check that was written with next week’s date on it, in most cases, you can ignore the fact that a check is postdated.
-However, there’s a high probability the check-writer postdated the check because the funds aren't available yet.
-This comes down to making a judgment call on when to cash it depending on how well you know the check-writer.
+If you receive a check that was written with next week’s date on it, in most cases, you can ignore the fact that the check is postdated.
+However, there’s a high probability the check writer postdated the check because the funds aren't available yet.
+You'll have to make a judgment call on when to cash it depending on how well you know the check writer.